-tem, first developed at the University of Buffalo, was adopted for use in a proprietary system.
+At about the same time, the Gabrieli Medical Nomenclature was described in the US [56].
+This system, first developed at the University of Buffalo, was adopted for use in a proprietary system.
 It consists of a single, large hierarchy which contains successively more complex expressions as one moves down through the hierarchy.
-The aim of this system is to take precoordination to the extreme, providing a code for each utterance that might be found in a medical record (see Figure 8).
-Although initially available as a commercial product, the developers have used it as the basis for nomenclature work under the American Society for Testing and Materials (ASTM an international standards organization based in the US) [57].
+The aim of this system is to take precoordination to the extreme, providing a code for each utterance that might be found in a medical record (see Table 8).
+Although initially available as a commercial product, the developers have used it as the basis for nomenclature work under the American Society for Testing and Materials (ASTM - an international standards organization based in the US) [57].
 The ASTM is currently working to move this nomenclature through the standards development process.